-The Portuguese Contractor and Participant Organizations, as entities that may receive funds upon the project approval, must have a NIPC (Collective Person Identification Number, Número de Identificação de Pessoa Colectiva in Portuguese).
+The Principal Contractor and the national Participant Organizations, as entities that may receive funds upon the project approval, must have a NIPC (Collective Person Identification Number, Número de Identificação de Pessoa Colectiva in Portuguese).
 The name under which they apply must be the official designation associated with the referred NIPC.